-The Gray Man recently dropped on Netflix; a fairly, nonstop action film based on the book series by Mark Greaney.
-Ryan Gosling plays the title character, The Gray Man a.k.a Sierra Six.
-I’ve already watched it twice.
-I cannot remember the last movie that I watched the entire way through and then simply hit “play” again.
-It was so well done that I could probably watch it a third time tonight instead of writing this, and I’d likely enjoy it as much.
+The Gray Man, a Netflix original, is a fairly nonstop action film based on the book action/thriller series by Mark Greaney.
+Ryan Gosling plays the title character, The Gray Man, also known as: Sierra Six.
+I watched it twice within its first week of release.
+I can’t remember the last movie I watched the entire way through and then turned around and rewatched it.
+The Gray Man was so well done that I could rewatch it at any point and enjoy it still, and equally as much as the previous times.